 What the CD-Rom has to do with your next website redesign

-These three shifts are happening in the world of web design world.
-We’re seeing a shift in technology, process and culture which is opening a door of opportunity for all of us to build our websites differently, around the customer experience that also delivers growth for our business.
+These three shifts are happening in the world of the web design world.
+We’re seeing a shift in technology, process, and culture which is opening a door of opportunity for all of us to build our websites differently, around the customer experience that also delivers growth for our business.

 To watch the full 1-hour talk by Luke Summerfield visit our on-demand webinar recording.